-With this recent move by the Commission, about 3.36 million SE members can be entitled to all EC benefits claims provided to the regular EC members.
+With this recent move by the Commission, about 3.36 million SE members can also benefit from the ECC with EC benefits claims provided to the regular EC members.
 These benefits include EC sickness, disability, death with funeral, medical reimbursement, cash assistance, rehabilitation services which also provide for EC livelihood trainings and starter kits for PWRDs.

-To maximize the availment of these benefits, ECC Board Resolution number 22-06-15 essentially prescribe and reiterate the provisions in PD 626 which require both SSS and GSIS to make a periodic actuarial examination and valuation of its funds in accordance with accepted actuarial principles.
+To maximize the availment of these benefits, ECC Board Resolution numbered 22-06-15 essentially prescribes and reiterates the provisions in PD 626 which require both SSS and GSIS to make a periodic actuarial examination and valuation of its funds in accordance with accepted actuarial principles.